Santos Laguna (women)

-Club Santos Laguna Femenil is a Mexican women's football club based in Torreón, Coahuila, Mexico.
+Club Santos Laguna Femenil is a Mexican women's football club based in Torreón, Coahuila.
 The club has been the women’s section of Santos Laguna since 2017.
-The team plays in the Liga MX Femenil, which started in September 2017.
+The team plays in the Liga Femenil, which started in September 2017.

-In April 2021, Santos Laguna forward Linda Frías became the first foreign-born Liga MX Femenil player to feature for a foreign national team.
+In April 2021, Santos Laguna forward Linda Frías became the first foreign-born Liga Femenil player to feature for a foreign national team.